Dell OptiPlex 7010 MT vs. Dell OptiPlex 9010 MT

 Differences between Dell OptiPlex 7010 MT and Dell OptiPlex 9010 MT

-The two models support the same generation of Intel Core processors.
-We think that the 3 generation of Intel Core has enough power to execute all of the home and office tasks that most people will care to do.
+The two models have the same generation of Intel processors.
+We think that the 3 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 RAM slots is where your insert your RAM sticks.
 Each of those two models has 4 RAM slot(s) which should be taken into account when planning how much and what combination of RAM you are going to need.None of the desktops has an advantage when it comes to the speed of the RAM being used.
 Both models support RAM speeds of up to 1600.
 In addition, you will be able to install the same amount of RAM in both models, and most probably 32 GB of RAM will be enough for most people.
 However, if you will be needing more RAM, make sure to check other desktop models too.

-Total count of USB ports for both computers is 10.
-None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals you will need to look at other models.
+Both models have the same amount of USB ports for total count of 10.
+If this is not enough, using a USB hub is always a viable option.
+None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals, like external Solid State Drive, you will need to look elsewhere.

 Looking at the Power Supply Unit (PSU) of the two models we don't see any differences.
 For either of them you get a maximum power of 275 Watts.
-Howver be careful, many models have more than one power supply option.
-When buying your computer, it is a good idea to get a version with the most powerful PSU option.
+However be careful, many models have more than one power supply option.
+When buying your computer, it is a good idea to get a version with the most powerful PSU.
+This will potentially allow you to upgrade to a more powerful GPU for example.